The language with up to a billion students worldwide

 English is a member of the Indo-European family of languages.
 It is related to Dutch, Frisian and German with a significant amount of vocabulary from French, Latin, Greek and many other languages.
 English evolved from the Germanic languages brought to Britain by the Angles, Saxons, Jutes and other Germanic tribes and are known collectively as Anglo-Saxon or Old English.

-The history of the English language can be divided into three significant time periods: Old English, Middle English and Modern English.
+The history of English can be divided into three significant time periods: Old English, Middle English and Modern English.
 Old English dates back between 450 and 1100 A.D., the time when Germanic tribes started invading and settling in the British Isles.
 The British Isles natives spoke Celtic languages and were driven out of their land into areas such as modern-day Scotland and Ireland.
-It is for this very reason that the English language also has quite a number of words of Celtic origin.
+It is for this very reason that English also has quite a number of words of Celtic origin.
 The Vikings also managed to influence Old English a great deal by incorporating their Scandinavian languages.

 The beginning of the Middle English period is marked by the invasion of England by William the Conqueror.
 The Normans who captured England brought with them a language that was similar to French in many ways.
 This French-like language became the language of the Royal Court, while English continued to be spoken by members of the royal class causing a significant linguistic divide.
 Even though English became popular in England once again during the 14th century, this didn’t happen without the addition of a number of French words.